About the Safeguarding Service

 - The provision of tailored safeguarding training programmes

-Collectively we have 61 years work experience in the police and 52 years in local authority social work practice.
-We contribute to the national Public Protection agenda.
-Our work is overseen and scrutinised by the Church's Safeguarding Committee.
+The Safeguarding Service contributes to the national Public Protection agenda and our work is overseen and scrutinised by the Church's Safeguarding Committee.

 How to contact us

 By email, the website or telephone.
-The service is available 9.00am–4.45pm, Monday to Friday.
+The service is available 9.00am–5pm, Monday to Friday.
 You can leave a message on the answering machine outwith these times.The Church of Scotland Safeguarding Service

 The Church of Scotland